-PPI has a flexible format, so that participants can learn more about public policy via individual trainings.
-In order to receive the Public Policy Institute Certificate, Community members must complete all five trainings as they are offered in one year, and members must complete all five PPI sessions over multiple League years.
+The Public Policy Institute is open to the public, including non JLLA members.
+In order to receive the Public Policy Institute Certificate, Community members must complete all five trainings as they are offered in one year, and JLLA members must complete all five PPI sessions over multiple League years.

 The core curriculum will remain constant from year to year and consists of the following sessions:

 - Appointments to Boards & Commissions

 All sessions are held from 7:00pm to 9:00pm at the Junior League of Los Angeles headquarters in Larchmont Village (Central Los Angeles).

 In addition to the classroom training, PPI participants are encouraged to take advantage of additional training opportunities available to all Junior League of Los Angeles members: